grizzlyThresher/COP3402_Spring2020/VirtualMachine/README.md

 5. You may run "make show" from your terminal.
 This will run the machine using the provided "test.txt" file and print the results to the terminal.

+NOTE: All commands must be executed from the VirtualMachine directory after compilation.

 ## Included ISA

 NOTE: All SIO commands are mapped to 9.
 Change test cases accordingly.
+NOTE: The result of a logical operation such as A < B is 1 if the case is met
+	  and 0 otherwise.

 01. LIT R, 0, M   reg[R] <- M